kkemmere/springboot-jdbctemplate-rest-api/README.md

 ## Features

 - Create students
-- List all students
+- Get all students
-- Fetch single student by id
+- Get single student by id
 - Update student by id
 - Delete students by id